Why Public Art Murals Make Cities More Livable

 Whether you’re a city planner looking to invigorate underused alleys or a business owner seeking eye-catching exterior art, muralists like Lys Glassford Art are ready to help you turn visions into vibrant realities.

 Public art isn't just decoration.
-It's storytelling, resistance, and celebration rolled into a package of colour and community identity.
-When cities embrace the weird, the local, and the low-brow, they don't lose prestige, they gain personality.
+It's storytelling, resistance, and celebration all rolled into one vibrant package of colour and community identity.
+When cities embrace the weird, the local, and the low-brow, they don't lose prestige; they gain personality.